DL-Thompson/DL-Thompson.github.io/_posts/2014-04-24-undergraduate-thesis.md

 My thesis was titled "Alignment of Robot Orientations Using Limited Sensing Capabilities".
 In short, the thesis dealt with getting two robots with limited sensor technology to line up in front of each other.
 The idea being that many multi-robotic applications require the robots to start facing each other.

 The two robots used in the project were the [Scribbler S2](https://www.parallax.com/product/28136) robots.
 These robots came with limited sensors.
 They contained a speaker, a microphone, light sensors, infrared emitters, and infrared detectors.
 This project did not make use of the light sensors.
-The infrared sensors worked by emitting infrared forward from the emitters, the infrared would then bounce off any objects in front of them, and the infrared detectors would detect the signal strength bounced back giving the robot obstacle detectiong.
+The infrared sensors worked by emitting infrared forward from the emitters, the infrared would then bounce off any objects in front of them, and the infrared detectors would detect the signal strength bounced back giving the robot obstacle detection.

 {:refdef: style="text-align: center;"}
 ![Scribber S2 Robots]({{"/images/undergrad_thesis/scribblers.png"}})